Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 When there is bloody mucus, signs of disease, other health conditions, and the site of bleeding include color and consistency.

-There are many diseases that can produce blood in phlegm.
+Many diseases can produce blood in phlegm.

 Most bloody phlegm is related to respiratory conditions, lung diseases, or a related condition.